yhl452493373/frps-panel/README.md

 [Service]
 Type = simple
-# config of frps-panel.ini,you should change the file path
+# config of frps-panel.toml,you should change the file path
-Environment=FRPS_PANEL_OPTS="-c /root/frps-panel/frps-panel.ini"
+Environment=FRPS_PANEL_OPTS="-c /root/frps-panel/frps-panel.toml"
 # command of run frps-panel,you should change the file path
 ExecStart = /root/frps-panel/frps-panel $FRPS_PANEL_OPTS